 The data on portfolio debt presented in table 6 show bigger gaps in coverage than the equity data.
-In particular, the data coverage for the Euro area and the UK seems particularly limited, as revealed by the comparison between the sum of bilateral gains and losses and the aggregate figure obtained directly from the IIP iin Table 3.
-Data coverage for the United States seems adequate since we report a valuation loss of \$58 billions while the aggregate position indicates \$46 billions.
-It would be ideal to be able to distinguish between government debt and corporate debt, including structured credit products Unfortunately this breakdown is not available.
-Hence the net valuation on the debt portfolio will depend on the relative weights of US treasuries, say, versus asset-backed mortgage securities in countries portfolios.
-As indicated, our matrice also does not include official reserve holdings with the data on debt (unlike Table 3 above which aggregated the two).
-According to Bernanke et al. (2011), saving glut economies such as China and Emerging Asia have concentrated their portfolio holdings into government bonds, pushing downwards their yields and inducing more advanced economies, in particular the euro area to invest in higher yielding securities, such as ABCP.
+In particular, the data coverage for the Euro area and the UK seems particularly limited, as revealed by the comparison between the sum of bilateral gains and losses and the aggregate figure obtained directly from the IIP in Table 3.
+Data coverage for the United States seems adequate since we report a valuation loss of \$-58 billions while the aggregate position indicates \$46 billions.
+Our matrix also does not include official reserve holdings with the data on debt (unlike Table 3 above which aggregated the two).
+The valuation on the debt portfolio will depend on the relative weights of US Treasuries, say, versus asset-backed mortgage securities in countries' portfolios.
+Unfortunately, this breakdown is not available from the CPIS data.
+However, we can use the US Treasury's "Portfolio Holdings" Survey to construct an estimate of the breakdown of countries' US debt portfolio into corporate debt (including corporate ABS) and Treasuries (see the online appendix for details).32 In the next section, we will use that decomposition to show that countries with the highest shares of corporate ABS in debt assets indeed also bear the more significant losses on their debt assets.
+Conversely, countries with a larger share of Treasuries, which provide the best insurance in times of global crisis, tend to bear smaller losses.
+According to Bernanke et al. (2011), saving glut economies such as China and Emerging Asia have concentrated their portfolio holdings into government bonds, pushing downwards their yields and inducing more advanced economies, in particular the Euro Area to invest in higher yielding securities, such as ABCP or ABS.
 Our data seem consistent with this narrative, as the Euro Area has a large long position in US debt in 2007, which translated in large losses during the crisis.
-Similarly, other advanced economies, Canada, Switzerland, who were also long in US debt and had presumably a similar portfolio structure as the Euro area made losses on their net debt liabilities.
+Similarly, other advanced economies, Canada, Switzerland, who were also long in US debt and had presumably a similar portfolio structure as the Euro Area made losses on their net debt liabilities.
 A noticeable exception is the UK, who, despite a long position in US debt realized a massive gain, due mainly to the collapse of the value of US debt assets in the UK.
-The US makes gains on its net debt portfolio vis a vis most advanced economies (except the UK) and conversely makes losses vis a vis Russia and Hong Kong, which are likely to have accumulated more US government bonds than corporate debt.
+The US makes gains on its net debt portfolio vis-à-vis most advanced economies (except the UK) and conversely makes losses vis-à-vis Russia and Hong Kong, which are likely to have accumulated more US government bonds than corporate debt.